pejdavies1606/wof_origins/README.md

   + From Syren
     + Unwieldy (melee): You are not proficient with swords and axes.
   + Custom
+    + Door Assist: Sneak to fit through doors.
+Sneak again to reset.
+    + Dragon Size: You are larger than a normal Player.
     + Reptilian: Your scales provide all the protection you need.
     + Sharp Claws: You deal more damage when empty handed.
 + [SeaWing](https://wingsoffire.fandom.com/wiki/SeaWings) tribe